fish-shell/fish-shell/doc_src/interactive.rst

 - :kbd:`Control`\ +\ :kbd:`R` opens the history in a pager.
 This will show history entries matching the search, a few at a time.
 Pressing :kbd:`Control`\ +\ :kbd:`R` again will search older entries, pressing :kbd:`Control`\ +\ :kbd:`S` (that otherwise toggles pager search) will go to newer entries.
 The search bar will always be selected.

-You can change these key bindings using the :ref:`bind <cmd-bind>` builtin.
+You can change these key bindings using the :doc:`bind <cmds/bind>` builtin.

 .. _vi-mode: